jeftegoes/AwsOverview/Application Integration/Amazon SQS.md

 # 7. FIFO Queue

 - FIFO = First In First Out (ordering of messages in the queue).
-- Limited throughput: 300 msg/s without batching, 3000 msg/s with.
+- **Limited throughput:** 300 msg/s without batching, 3000 msg/s with.
+  - For example, Amazon SQS supports up to 300 messages per second per API action when sending messages individually.
+    - However, when messages are sent using the `SendMessageBatch` API, this limit increases to 3,000 messages per second, as each batch can include up to 10 messages.
+3,000 msg/s/ 10 = 300 msg/s.
 - Exactly-once send capability (by removing duplicates using Deduplication ID).
 - Messages are processed in order by the consumer.
 - Ordering by Message Group ID (all messages in the same group are ordered) - mandatory parameter.